aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/text-options/change-character-spacing-of-excel-textbox-or-shape/_index.md

 ---
 title: Change Character Spacing of Excel TextBox or Shape with C++
 linktitle: Change Character Spacing of Excel TextBox or Shape
 type: docs
 weight: 280
 url: /cpp/change-character-spacing-of-excel-textbox-or-shape/
 description: Learn how to change the character spacing of Excel textbox or shape using Aspose.Cells with C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-You can change the character spacing of Excel textbox or shape using the [**TextOptions.GetSpacing()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textoptions/getspacing/) property.
+You can change the character spacing of an Excel text box or shape using the **[TextOptions.GetSpacing()](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textoptions/getspacing/)** property.

 {{% /alert %}}

-The following sample code changes the character spacing of the text box in an Excel file to point 4 and then saves it on disk.
+The following sample code changes the character spacing of the text box in an Excel file to 4 points and then saves it to disk.

 ```c++
 #include <iostream>